couchbase-examples/ruby-couchbase-orm-quickstart/docusaurus/docs/tutorial-ruby-couchbase-orm/09-embedded-documents.md

 end
 ```

-In this example, we define validations for the `Address` embedded document, ensuring that the `street`, `city`, and `country` attributes are present.
+In this example, we define validations for the `Address` nested document, ensuring that the `street`, `city`, and `country` attributes are present.
 We also add a validation to the `User` model to ensure that the `address` attribute is present.

-When saving a `User` document, CouchbaseOrm will validate both the parent document and the embedded `Address` document.
+When saving a `User` document, CouchbaseOrm will validate both the parent document and the nested `Address` document.
 If any validation fails, the parent document will not be saved, and validation errors will be added to the parent document.

-Embedded documents provide a powerful way to model complex data structures and relationships within a single Couchbase document.
+Nested documents provide a powerful way to model complex data structures and relationships within a single Couchbase document.
 They allow you to store related data together, improving performance and reducing the need for separate queries to retrieve associated data.

-However, it's important to consider the trade-offs when using embedded documents.
+However, it's important to consider the trade-offs when using nested documents.
 Embedding too much data within a single document can lead to large document sizes and potential performance issues.
-It's recommended to use embedded documents judiciously and to consider the access patterns and data relationships of your application.
+It's recommended to use nested documents judiciously and to consider the access patterns and data relationships of your application.

 In the next section, we'll explore enums in CouchbaseOrm and how they can be used to define a fixed set of values for an attribute.